vietducminh/electronic-store/README.md

 # electronic-store
 Online store in ASP.NET Core MVC

+# Viet Thi Minh Do
+# Norwegian University of Science and Technology

 The project builds an online store in ASP.NET Core MVC 1.1.2 (Visual Studio 2017)

 Technologies used: